 - As soon as the mixture hits 300 °F, take off the stove and pour into the brownie tin.

 - Let the mixture cool down completely.

 - When the candy glass is firm, use a knife to shatter it.
-Simply stab the glass a coupe of time until shatters build.
+Simply stab the glass a couple of times until shatters build.